I've gotten to travel the world and save money as a college student, and I hope my tips help you do that as well.

-Development Agencies : World Vision, ADRA, and other such organizations are often looking for people to help out with ongoing projects or assist with emergency responses to disasters.
+Development Agencies: World Vision, ADRA, and other such organizations are often looking for people to help out with ongoing projects or assist with emergency responses to disasters.

-American Red Cross : While this will limit you to the United States.
+American Red Cross: While this will limit you to the United States.
 It is a GREAT organization to volunteer with because they treat their volunteers incredibly well.
-My brother and I responded to the Tornadoes in May of 2011 and were provided with a free room to stay in and $30/day for food.
+My brother and I responded to the tornadoes in May of 2011 and were provided with a free room to stay in and $30/day for food.
 The Red Cross will help you leave with the same net worth that you started with.
 Get involved by finding your local chapter, take classes, and when a disaster strikes you may get called out to assist (if you are trained in areas they need, your airfare will even be taken care of).

-Peace Corp: While they require you to have a college degree, you are truly taken care of with the Peace Corp.
+Peace Corps: While they require you to have a college degree, you are truly taken care of with the Peace Corps.
 They will send provide you with a stipend while you are gone and you will receive scholarships and a leaving bonus once your term is completed.
 The only drawback is that you must commit to just over two years.
 While it will not hurt your career options, it may hinder your relationships.

 Universities: Check with your college to see what opportunities are available to you for volunteering abroad.
 Many colleges have places where they can send students who want to see and help the world for several months to a year.